derek-etherton/langobango2/README.md

 * nodejs
 * Ajax
 * Express
-* Google Speech Recognition API
+* Web Speech API
 * Bootstrap
-* neDB?
-(Should we just be using a SQL db?)
+* neDB

 ## Challenges
 * Learning and implementing the speech recognition API
 * Learning and implementing the Bootstrap framework with responsiveness in mind
-* Implementing a meaningful progression system, which is tied to individual user accounts
+* Implementing meaningful progress tracking for individual users